Just Say No: Efforts

-The "Just Say No" slogan was the creation of Robert Cox and David Cantor, advertising executives at the New York office of Needham, Harper & Steers/USA in the early 1980s.

-In 1984, the phrase "Just Say No" first emerged when Nancy Reagan was visiting Longfellow Elementary School in Oakland, California.
-When asked by a schoolgirl what to do if she was offered drugs by her peers, the First Lady responded, "Just say 'no'."
-Just Say No club organizations within schools and school-run anti-drug programs soon became common, in which young people were making pacts not to use drugs.

 When asked about her efforts in the campaign, Nancy Reagan said: "If you can save just one child, it's worth it."
 She traveled throughout the United States and several other nations, totaling over 250000 mi.
-Nancy Reagan visited drug rehabilitation centers and abuse prevention programs; with the media attention that the first lady receives, she appeared on television talk shows, recorded public service announcements, and wrote guest articles.
+Nancy Reagan visited drug rehabilitation centers and abuse prevention programs.
+With the media attention that the first lady received, she appeared on television talk shows, recorded public service announcements, and wrote guest articles.
 By the autumn of 1985, she had appeared on 23 talk shows, co-hosted an October 1983 episode of Good Morning America, and starred in a two-hour PBS documentary on drug abuse.

 The campaign and the phrase "Just Say No" made their way into popular American culture when television series such as Diff'rent Strokes and Punky Brewster produced episodes centered on the campaign.
 In 1983, Nancy Reagan appeared as herself on Diff'rent Strokes to garner support for the anti-drug campaign.
 She participated in a 1985 rock music video "Stop the Madness" as well.
 She even appeared in numerous public service announcements, including one which aired in movie theaters where she appeared alongside actor Clint Eastwood.
 La Toya Jackson became spokesperson for the campaign in 1987 and recorded a song titled "Just Say No" with British hit producers Stock/Aitken/Waterman.